-Why are Idem Servicing Debt Collection contacting me?
+Why have Idem Servicing Debt Collection contacting you?

 Are Idem Servicing Debt Collectors credible?

-Could Idem Servicing Debet Collection really ruin my life?
+Could Idem Servicing Debt Collection make my life miserable?

 Whilst you hope that they would always work on the right side of the law, it is not unusual for debt collection companies to employ tactics that could be seen as questionable.
 They could resort to bullying, applying pressure, making frequent phone calls.